London (American band): Original late-1970s band

 London was formed in 1978 by Lizzie Grey, Nikki Sixx and Dane Rage (real name Dane Scarborough).
 The three met when Sixx and Rage were recruited to play bass and drums for Sister, the band that Grey was in with Blackie Lawless.
 This lineup did not last long and soon Grey, Sixx and Rage left to form London.

 London was briefly joined by Michael White as the vocalist, who bore a resemblance, both in voice and image, to Robert Plant.
 After disagreements with the band, White left to focus on his own band, The White.
-For years, London tried to get a record deal, but the formula was not working until 1984, when Nadir D'Priest and Brian West joined the band.

 By 1979, White had been replaced by vocalist Henri Valentine and keyboard player John St. John.
 Nigel Benjamin, an English vocalist who had sung for glam rock band Mott (formerly Mott the Hoople) and English Assassin, joined the band after Valentine left.
 Henri Valentine has since died.
-Nigel Benjamin died in 2019, aged 64.
+Nigel Benjamin who, as an actor, appeared in exploitation filmmaker Ferd Sebastian's horror film, Rocktober Blood, died in 2019, aged 64.

 Becoming jaded with all of the member changes and looking to move on, Sixx and Benjamin were next to leave the band.
 Sixx would soon meet drummer Tommy Lee and form what would become Mötley Crüe and go on to massive international success.
 On their debut album Too Fast for Love, Mötley Crüe released a song that Sixx and Grey had written but never recorded with London entitled "Public Enemy No. 1".
 Benjamin joined Satyr and later recorded the soundtrack to the horror movie Rocktober Blood with Sorcery.
 Blackie Lawless was brought into the band to replace Sixx on bass, but this didn't last very long, and Lawless would go on to form W.A.S.P.

 After the original London had fallen apart, founder Lizzie Grey became involved with a couple of other groups, including hard rockers St. Valentine in 1983, featuring Nigel Itson (Ruby Slippers) and Desi Rexx (D'Molls).
 Rage recruited Scott Free, Paul Hanson and Bobby Blitz to form the Brooklyn Brats.
 Rage later reverted to his real name and after graduating from the Santa Monica College of Design, Art and Architecture in 1992, became an inventor, eventually establishing the toy company Überstix LLC in 2005.

+For years, London tried to get a record deal, but the formula was not working until 1984, when Nadir D'Priest and Brian West joined the band.

 Second era: 1984–early 1990s

-1984 saw the rebirth of London, although it was now a different beast.
+1984 saw the rebirth of London, although it was now a different group.
 The new lineup consisted of Grey, Itson, an English vocalist named John Ward and a bassist named Donny Cameron.